Teachers need to learn from Fern Britton’s excellent use of para- and body language in her recently shown BBC TV interview with Linford Christie.

 Of course, teaching a class of school children is not the same as interviewing.
 However, unconditional positive regard for children, positive voice, positive body language and use of language to obtain the best response from children still applies.

-The Life-Based Relationship Learning Theme includes children knowing about and practising how to communicate positively in their relationships with others.
+The Life-Based Learning Relationships theme includes children knowing about and practising how to communicate positively in their relationships with others.

 Image credit: What Is Paralanguage? by Ashish Arora